Aphids & Viruses

 An insect must feed for a minimum of ten minutes to an hour to pick up a persistent virus from an infected host.
 The virus must then undergo a dormant period of at least 12 hours within the insect before it can be transmitted to another plant.
 Aphids will remain infective (able to vector a virus) with a persistent virus for at least a week and potentially throughout their life.
 A good insect management program can be very helpful in dealing with persistent virus diseases.

 Aphids pick up nonpersistent viruses by merely probing (exploring) an infected leaf.
 This happens rapidly--within seconds or minutes.
+Most of the aphid-transmitted viruses we encounter in the Northeast are non-persistently transmitted by many species of aphid, meaning that the aphids acquire and spread virus particles quickly.
 A dormant period is not required and the aphid can immediately transmit the virus by probing another plant.
 Aphids remain infective with nonpersistent viruses for a short time (minutes).

 Systemic materials are generally the most effective insecticides available for aphid control.
 Systemic insecticides are taken into the plant and become present in the plant juices.
 Aphids feed by sucking juices from the plant, and when they do so they also ingest some of the insecticide.
 However, when just probing a leaf an aphid is not feeding and does not ingest plant juices or insecticide.
 In fact, the presence of an insecticide may actually stimulate probing and cause aphids to move from plant to plant in an effort to fine a suitable feeding site.
 This can increase the spread of nonpersistent viruses.
+Even quick probing on non-host crops can be enough for an aphid to spread the virus.
+Aphids can pick up virus particles anywhere along their path and are very efficient at spreading them, often causing 100% of the crop to be affected.
+Once a virus is transmitted into a plant, it is there to stay, though fruit may not be affected if the virus was transmitted after pollination occurred.
 For this reason nonpersistent viruses are very difficult to manage.
 There are no pesticides that kill viruses and, as explained above, they may actually make matters worse.

 Aphid Management for Virus Management